xavierleune/aerospike-client-php/doc/README.md

 Aerospike 3.7.x compatible list operations have been added to version 3.4.7 of the client.
 Geospatial data types, indexing, and quries are in-progress.

-PHP 5.3.3 - 5.6.x is supported by this client.
-A new PHP 7 compatible extension is in progress.
+PHP 5.3.3 - 7.0.x is supported by this client.

 ## Further Reading